 About the Course

 One of the only long course triathlons in Oregon, this race is a chance for athletes of all skill levels to compete on a scenic riverside course, perfect for the novice through the seasoned triathlete.
-This course includes a one loop swim where the lake bed is in view for most of your swim and the water is an inviting temperature usually around 72 degrees fahrenheit.
-Wet suits are optional up to a water temperature of 78 degrees fahrenheit.
+This course includes a one loop swim where the lake bed is in view for most of your swim and the water is an inviting temperature usually around 72 degrees Fahrenheit.
+Wet suits are optional up to a water temperature of 78 degrees Fahrenheit.

-The run is a two loop, double out and back course where you will frequently pass fellow athletes for high-fives and a peak at where your competition stands.
+The run is a two loop, double out and back course where you will frequently pass fellow athletes for high-fives and a peek at where your competition stands.
 Athletes will head out through the park trails onto the road where they will run with protection from the summer sun by the giant trees lining the course.
 Athletes will loop through the park and will be welcomed by the festival and cheering crowds.
 They will then head along transition and back out over the bridge to begin loop 2.
 Just under 7 miles later you will be welcomed yet again, but this time to the finish chute and into the party!

 Aid stations will be at miles 15, 25, 31 and 41 on the bike and every mile on the run.
 Aid stations will include restrooms, water, ice, nutrition products (gel, electrolytes, and sports drink), sunscreen, and vaseline.
 Select aid stations on the run will also include fresh fruit and other treats.

 We don’t have official cut off times for the course.
 Our road permits allow for our flaggers to be in place until 2pm at the latest.
 At that time, we are required to pull all flaggers, aid stations and volunteers from the course.
 If a racer is still on the bike course at that time, we will check on them to make sure they are in good health, and are making good progress toward finishing the course.
 If they chose to continue, they will be required to follow the rules of the road.
 If your swim takes one hour, this would give you 5 hours to complete the bike course.